ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `step` is set to `AggregationJobContinueReq.step`.
 The response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.
 The Leader then polls the state of the job by sending GET requests to the resolved URL.
-The Helper responds the same way until the job is ready, at which point it responds with the encoded `AggregationJobResp`.
+The Helper responds the same way until the job is ready, from which point it responds with the encoded `AggregationJobResp`.

 The Helper MAY also wait to respond to the Leader's POST until the aggregation job continuation is ready.
 In this case, it responds with the encoded